yellowbean/absbox-doc/docs/source/howto.rst

 Conclusion
 ^^^^^^^^^^^^^

-Making an installation of roof solar panel is a big investment decision which invovling pretty long time horizon and calculation of factor like electricity price as well as loan rate.
+Making an installation of roof solar panel is a big investment decision which involves pretty long time horizon and calculation of factor like electricity price as well as loan rate.

-It may look easier if you can build a cashflow model and perfrom quantitative analysis to support the decision !
+It may look easier if you can build a cashflow model and perform quantitative analysis to support the decision !

 Happy hacking !